11 De novo Genome Assembly

 “Metagenome-assembled genome” is a convoluted term that means that we reconstructed a genome from metagenomic data via de novo assembly.
 While these reconstructed genomes, particularly the high-quality ones, are most likely a good representation of the genomes of the organisms present in the sample, the scientific community refrains from calling them a species or a strain.
 The reason is that for calling a genome a species or a strain additional analyses would be necessary, of which many would include the cultivation of the organism.
 For many samples, this is not feasible and therefore the community stuck to the term MAG instead.

 The most commonly applied method to obtain MAGs is the so-called “non-reference binning”.
-Non-reference binning means that we do not try to identify contigs by aligning them against known reference genomes, but only use the characteristics of the contigs themselves to cluster them (Figure 12.8).
+Non-reference binning means that we do not try to identify contigs by aligning them against known reference genomes, but only use the characteristics of the contigs themselves to cluster them (Figure 11.8).

 The two most commonly used characteristics are:

-• the tetra-nucleotide frequency: the frequency of all 4-mers (e.g. AAAA, AAAC, AAAG etc.) in the contig sequence
+- The tetra-nucleotide frequency: the frequency of all 4-mers (e.g. AAAA, AAAC, AAAG etc.) in the contig sequence

-• the coverage along the contig
+- The coverage along the contig

 The idea here is that two contigs that are derived from the same bacterial genome will likely have a similar nucleotide composition and coverage.